-July 25, 2017 — At Malvern Institute, we are dedicated to treating those struggling with addiction and helping friends and family member understand the disease.
+July 25, 2017 — At Malvern Treatment Centers, we are dedicated to treating those struggling with addiction and helping friends and family member understand the disease.

-Valerie Schina, M.S., who serves as the Marketing Director at Malvern Institute, recently shared her perspective on the state of recovery houses and what loved ones should look for when choosing the right one for them.
+Valerie Schina, M.S., who serves as the Marketing Director at Malvern Treatment Centers, recently shared her perspective on the state of recovery houses and what loved ones should look for when choosing the right one for them.

 The piece was such an important look at what makes recovery houses run effectively and efficiently, that The Daily Times published her blog in the “Letters to the Editor” section.
 Read it here: